7 results for tag: Pain

 9 Things your Therapist wants you to Know

 I thoroughly enjoyed reading this essay on things your therapist wants you to know!
 As a counselor, I often want to share many of the elements the author describes below.
 Many people make assumptions about therapists and counselors and what we know, don't know, or what we are like when we are not meeting with clients.
-I tend to chuckle when folks assume that I am someone that goes to bed early, gets up at dawn to meditate, and rarely if ever, goes out and comes home late at night, which I do often!
+I tend to chuckle when folks assume that I am someone who goes to bed early, gets up at dawn to meditate, and rarely if ever, goes out and comes home late at night, which I often do!
 Therapists and counselors are rarely shocked by your experiences or traumas.
-For someone like me that has been doing this since 1993, I have been present with folks sharing their experiences, challenges, and obstacles for a long time.
+For someone like me, who has been doing this since 1993, I have been present with folks sharing their experiences, challenges, and obstacles for a long time.
 I have also experienced plenty in my own life.
-I am ready for whatever your particular brand of mess or chaos that is your life.
+I am ready for whatever your particular brand of mess or chaos is.
 We all have messes in our lives!...

 This Sculpture Shows The Inner Child In Us – Love